-St. Joseph’s Catholic Primary School fully recognises the responsibility it has under section 175 (Section 157 for Independent Schools and Academies) of the Education Act 2002 to have arrangements in place to safeguard and promote the welfare of children.
-We also have a responsibility with regard to the Prevent Duty statutory guidance and the complimentary Department of Education Guidance held with this policy, and the Department of Health FGM Risk and Safeguarding Guidance for professionals.
+St. Joseph’s Catholic Primary School fully recognises the responsibility it has under section 175 of the Education Act 2002 to have arrangements in place to safeguard and promote the welfare of children.
+We also have a responsibility with regard to the Prevent Duty statutory guidance.
+All school policies and procedures comply with the DFE statutory guidance on safeguarding children and safer recruitment.

 Through their day-to-day contact with pupils and direct work with families, staff at the school have a crucial role to play in noticing indicators of possible abuse or neglect and referring them to Children’s Social Care.
 In relation to children, safeguarding and promoting their welfare is defined in as: